-This course is an introduction to Microsoft Office Suite 2021.
+This course is an introduction to Microsoft Office Suite.
+This class teaches to and requires the most current version of Microsoft Office for Windows.
 This course is not intended for Business Information Management majors.
-Credit cannot be earned in both BIMI 10 and BIM 108.
+Credit cannot be earned in both BIM 110 and BIM 108.